9 minsPublished on 5/24/2022

 Overall, we can expect better communication and interaction between Ethereum and Ethereum Classic, with both chains contributing to the crypto industry’s future.

-How to buy Ethereum and Ethereum Classic
+How to buy Ethereum (ETH) and Ethereum Classic (ETC)

-You can buy Ethereum (ETH) and Ethereum Classic (ETC) via MoonPay or through any of our partner wallet applications with a credit card, bank transfer Apple Pay, Google Pay, and many other payment methods.
+You can buy Ethereum (ETH) and Ethereum Classic (ETC) via MoonPay or through any of our partner wallet applications with a credit card, bank transfer, Apple Pay, Google Pay, and many other payment methods.

-How to sell Ethereum
+How to sell Ethereum (ETH)

 MoonPay makes it easy to sell Ethereum when you decide it's time to cash out your crypto.